APSIS-ANALYSIS/PERIGEE/README.md

 # PERIGEE
 PERIGEE is a nonlinear dynamic finite element / isogeometric analysis code for multiphysics simulations.
 The code has been developed with the goal of providing an object-oriented framework for parallel implementation of multiphysics problems using different finite element technologies.
+Copyright and licensing information can be found in files LICENSE.

 ## Disclaimer
 If you are looking for something that can generate *pretty pictures* by just clicking the button, please close this page.